Organised crime in Indonesia: Violent crime

 In 2016, Jakarta alone had 61 murders, 59 rapes, 1,596 aggravated assaults, 26 burglaries, 637 thefts, and 2,914 vehicle thefts.
 The crime rate for pick pocketing and credit card scamming in Indonesia is also high, which could be a result of income inequality between different segments of the population.
 Block M and Glodok, areas in South and North Jakarta respectively, are known for high rates of criminal activity, sometimes attributed to local bars and clubs.
 Drug-dealing and prostitution are often attributed to these areas.

+Teen gangs are also sowing terror in the streets, especially in Yogyakarta.

 Homicide

 There were 0.5 cases per 100,000 people for homicide rates in Indonesia in 2014, a number that fell drastically from one case per 100,000 people in 2000.
 Indonesia still has one of the higher crime rates, often attributed to major poverty and income disparity.
 The author of The Spirit Level, Richard Wilkinson, who is also the co-founder of Equality Trust, argued that over 60 papers have stated that greater income inequality results in higher homicide rates.
 Poorer neighborhoods in the city are typically regarded as being much more dangerous.
 Tensions between different groups of people in the country could also be a factor, as sources state that people could end a life just because the other looked at them in a condescending manner.

 One example of a famous homicide case in Indonesia was the murder of an eight-year old named Angeline in Bali.
-She was found dead in her back yard in Bali in May 2018, after her family announced her disappearance on social media.
+She was found dead in her back yard in Bali in June 2015, after her family announced her disappearance on social media.
 The main suspect in this murder was her adoptive mother, Magriet Megawe, who was later convicted and found guilty.
 There was ample evidence that she had been mentally and physically abusing Angeline for a long time.

 Another case of homicide that occurred in Indonesia was the rape and murder of Enno Farihah, who was a factory worker.
 She was found dead in Tangerang in her boarding house, with a hoe handle impaled into her genitalia.
 The three suspects included her boyfriend and two others, with whom she refused to have sex due to the fear of getting pregnant.

 One homicide case that received major news coverage even outside of Indonesia was the murder of Mirna Salihin.
 She was believed to have died as a result of coffee that had been spiked with cyanide.
 The main suspect was her friend, Jessica Kumala Wongso, who was believed to have been furious with Mirna for being in what Jessica described as a "troublesome relationship".
 She was later found guilty and sentenced to 20 years in prison.